 Suppose you don’t have access to the admin of a managed Chromebook, which may happen in some instances, such as:

-- You have bought a used Chromebook that is still being managed by a business, school, etc.
+- You have bought a used Chromebook managed by a business, school, etc.

-- You own the Chromebook that was managed by an organization, and you don’t have any access to the admin.
+- You own the Chromebook managed by an organization, and you don’t have any access to the admin.

 - You want to use a Chromebook you may or may not own without the restricting settings of an administration.